Yossrizal/word-game/README.md

 ```
 index.html   # single page entry point
 style.css    # theme and layout
-app.js       # Vue 3 application logic
+app.js       # game logic
 dict/        # answer & guess dictionaries (text files)
 ```

 ## Notes

 - No build step required; everything runs in the browser.
-- Network access is only needed for the Vue CDN and loading the local dictionary files.
+- Network access is only needed for the CDN script and loading the local dictionary files.
 - Feel free to tweak the theme in `style.css` to match your brand or colour palette.

 Happy guessing!